boocs/ue4-intellisense-fixes/README.md

 ### 1.6.0 May 25th, 2021
 - Update allows fixes to work on all configs instead of only the first one (c_cpp_properties.json).

-### 1.5.1 May 12th, 2021
-- **Fixed** Updated dependencies
-- **Fixed** Added 'null' check for response file operation

-### v1.5.0 April 15th, 2021
-- **Fixed** Regex to read 4.26.2 cl.exe flags in response files was fixed.
-(In 4.26.2, cl flags use '/' instead of '-')
-- **Fixed** New Source/Header fix for projects that build multiple modules.
-You can now select the response file for new files.
-- **Fixed** UE4 workspace optimization now works with projects that build multiple modules.
-- Removed the invalid Intellisense preinclude path fix since it couldn't encompass every single scenario
-  - Added additional warning/info message for invalid Intellisense preinclude paths
-- Added additional warnings messaging when adding new header/source files
-- Added error message if response file contains only the word undefined